wherever power is at work, we should be ready to ask who or what is controlling whom, and why.

 Accordingly, my research at the graduate level engaged the intersection of ethics, social justice, and reasoning, culminating in my doctoral dissertation proposing a model for decision-making that systematically accounts for conflicting moral considerations.

-Now, as an Assistant Professor in the Ted Rogers School of Management at Ryerson University, I am delighted to engage with Canada's business leaders of tomorrow.
+Now, as an Assistant Professor in the Ted Rogers School of Management at Toronto Metropolitan University, I am delighted to engage with Canada's business leaders of tomorrow.
 Together, we grapple with the complexities of ethical business decision-making, and explore the impact that these decisions can have on real individuals and the societies they compose.

 And, of course, don't hesitate to Contact Me with any thoughts, ideas, or questions.